Theldus/aix-user/README.md

 etc. Welcome aboard.

 This project is largely built through reverse engineering due to limited public documentation on AIX internals.
-If you have real-world AIX experience, or knowledge of AIX's internals (such as ABI, syscall behavior, XCOFF formats, and etc), your contributions would be particularly valuable.
+If you have knowledge of AIX's internals (such as ABI, syscall behavior, XCOFF formats, and  etc), your contributions would be particularly valuable.

 ## License
-`aix-user` is licensed under the Unlicense (public domain).
-Written by Davidson Francis and
-(hopefully) other contributors.
+`aix-user` is licensed under the Unlicense (public domain), but depends on khash (MIT).
+Written by Davidson  Francis and (hopefully) other contributors.

 [emulate it via Qemu]: https://astr0baby.wordpress.com/2018/11/04/running-aix-7-2-tl3sp1-on-x86_64-via-qemu-system-ppc64/
 [Unicorn]: https://github.com/unicorn-engine/unicorn